-Where a single agreement covers multiple actions of the same kind, the fee is worked out by treating those multiple actions as if they were a single action with consideration equal to the total consideration for all those actions.
-For example, if an agreement covers multiple actions to acquire 10 titles of agricultural land for consideration of \$100,000 for each title, the fee for these actions is worked out as the fee that would apply for a single acquisition of agricultural land for total consideration of \$1 million.
+Where a single agreement covers multiple actions of the same kind, the fee is worked out by treating those multiple actions as if they were a single action with a consideration equal to the total consideration of all those actions.
+For example, if an agreement covers multiple actions to acquire 10 titles of agricultural land with a consideration of \$100,000 for each title, the fee for these actions is worked out as the fee that would apply for a single acquisition of agricultural land with a total consideration of \$1 million.